halls7588/Data_Structures_in_15_Languages/README.md

 ```
 ## Deployment

 Please note, this code was intended to help newer developers to grasp the concepts of various Data Structures.
-None of this code has been tested and may need modification to work properly.
+View the projects section of for the language and data structure you want.
+If the data structure in question has not been moved to the closed column, then the code has not been tested and may not work or may need modification to work properly.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/halls7588/Data_Structures/blob/master/CONTRIBUTING.md) And [CODE_OF_CONDUCT.md](https://github.com/halls7588/Data_Structures/blob/master/CODE_OF_CONDUCT.md)